This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup olive or vegetable oil

 - 1 teaspoon onion powder

-- Whisk marinade ingredients together in a small bowl and set aside.
+- Whisk honey, olive oil, Worcestershire sauce, soy sauce, minced garlic and onion powder together in a small bowl and set aside.

 - Place meat on a plastic cutting board and use a sharp knife to cut several shallow slits on both sides of the meat to help the marinade absorb.

 - Place meat in a resealable plastic bag and pour in marinade.
 Massage into the meat.
 Refrigerate for at least 8 hours, or up to 24 hours.

 - Preheat an outdoor grill to medium-high heat (350-400 degrees F).

 - While the grill is preheating, remove the meat from the refrigerator and discard the marinade.
 Pat the steak with paper towels to remove excess liquid.
 Season the meat on both sides with salt.